HDwayne/raspberry-pi-os-qemu/docs/lesson02/rpi-os.md

 ## Objectives

-**Source code location: p1-kernel/src/lesson02**

-We are going to build:

-A baremetal program that can switch among CPU exception levels and print out the current level.
+We are going to build a baremetal program that can switch among CPU exception levels and print out the current level.

 Students will: